 To communicate with another Bluetooth device, you first need to set up the Bluetooth function.
 For setting up and using the Bluetooth function, search Windows Help and Support for Bluetooth information.

-- 1 Turn on the WIRELESS switch. - 2 Click the VAIO Smart Network icon on the taskbar. - 3 Click the switch next to Bluetooth to toggle it to On in the VAIO Smart Network window.
+- Turn on the WIRELESS switch. - 2 Click the button next to or above the Bluetooth icon in the VAIO Smart Network window.
 Make sure the WIRELESS indicator light turns on.

 Stopping Bluetooth Communications

 To stop Bluetooth communications